andrewmichaelsmith/private-tor-network-kube/README.md

 ## Use

-Exposes a remote relay locally for use over SOCKS
+Exposes a remote relay locally for use over SOCKS:

 - ./use.sh
 - curl --socks5 localhost:9050 https://github.com
 - curl --socks5-hostname localhost:9050 $(./findhs.hs)

+Point arm at a relay:

+- ./use-arm.sh
+- arm #password is "password"

 ## Sources